eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

 ## Common Header YAML Specification

 The most important commands of `iofogctl` consume YAML files as input.
 A YAML file consists of one or more resources.

 Every resource contains a header section and a spec section.
-The header section contains fields common to all resources defined within the spec section.
+The header section contains fields common to all supported kinds.

 ```yaml
 apiVersion: iofog.org/v2